When I first found out I had the HSP Trait I was so relieved.

 Why I dreamed the way I did, why I could smell scents others couldn’t, why I could endlessly ponder the deeper meanings of life, how and why my brain processes information differently than a non-HSP, and why nature just felt like “home”.

 Finding out I had the HSP Trait was and is super helpful to me, and went a long way towards helping me accept I had the trait.

 But for me, finding out I had the trait was one thing.
 Accepting it was a whole different thing.
-And being thankful for it?
-Well, that took awhile too.
+And be thankful for it?
+Well, that took a while too.